-When searching for the right filter cloth manufacturer, there are a few things you should consider.
+When searching for the right filter cloth manufacturer, you should consider a few things.

-You must ensure you’re fully prepared with the requirements from your filtration needs.
-It’s key to understand the purpose for your filtering requirements, what the machine your using needs and the area in which your filter machine operates.
-You also need to have an idea of the cake release you’re looking fore, and the mircon amount you’re filter machine will need.
+You must ensure you’re fully prepared with the requirements of your filtration needs.
+It’s key to understand the purpose of your filtering requirements, the machine your user needs and the area in which your filter machine operates.
+You also need to know the cake release you’re looking for and the mircon amount your filter machine will need.

 Once you have this information, you should then expect the filtration expert to be able to provide the necessary solution information to fit your requirements.
-The filtration expert should be able to provide an assessment of your requirements and the correct consultancy for the most effective filtration solution for your press machine.
+The filtration expert should be able to assess your requirements and the correct consultancy for the most effective filtration solution for your press machine.